 Vision and guiding principles include:

-The Urban Design and Transportation Plan was approved in July, 2010 at City Council.
+The Urban Design and Transportation Plan was approved in July 2010 at City Council.
 City Council on November 14, 2011 has approved the project for GreenTRIP funding.
 We are excited to work with the City in developing a new and improved International Avenue together.
 Look for details this November.